sdrangan/sdrlab/readme.md

 ## Labs
-Currently only a few labs are done.
+Currently only some of the labs are done.
 The other labs will be added over the semester.
 I may also add some lecture slides and videos to help.

 * [Lab 1](./lab01_intro/):  Setting up the SDR and transmitting and receiving baseband samples
 * [Lab 2](./lab02_freq/):  Frequency offset estimation
 * [Lab 3](./lab03_symmod/):  Symbol modulation and TX filtering
 * [Lab 4](./lab04_chansounder/):  Building a simple channel sounder
+* [Lab 5](./lab05_gain/):  Gain control and building a simple AGC
-* Lab 5:  Timing estimation and frame synchronization
+* Lab 6:  Timing estimation and frame synchronization
-* Lab 6:  OFDM equalization
+* Lab 7:  OFDM equalization
-* Lab 7:  Transmitting and receiving 802.11-like packets
+* Lab 8:  Transmitting and receiving 802.11-like packets